Chappaquiddick incident: Media

+The incident is fictionalized in Joyce Carol Oates's novella Black Water (1992).
+It is the central subject of John Curran's film Chappaquiddick (2017).
 In 2019, the incident was featured in a season of Fox Nation's Scandalous.

 The 2019 series For All Mankind depicts an alternate timeline where Kennedy cancels his Chappaquiddick party after Soviets land on the Moon before the U.S., thus avoiding Kopechne's death; Kennedy eventually wins the 1972 Presidential election and is later accused of having an extramarital affair with Kopechne, who is working as a White House aide.